VladChat/luggage-scale/blog_src/content/posts/2025/10/galaxy-s-largest-star-formation-captured-in-never-before-seen-detail-motion-powe.md

 - Measure twice: Two consistent readings within a few seconds confirm stability.
 - Mind the strap: Use the provided strap or hook as designed; twisting can torque readings.

 Calibrating a modern scale is straightforward and rarely needed, but it’s good practice to verify occasionally with a known weight.
-If you’re unsure, follow our step-by-step walkthrough to <a href="https://www.luggage-scale.com/guides/how-to-calibrate-a-luggage-scale">calibrate a luggage scale</a> at home.
+If you’re unsure, follow our step-by-step walkthrough to calibrate a luggage scale at home.

 What about magnetic interference?
 The generator inside uses a magnet, but it’s small, shielded, and isolated from the measurement path.
 Airports and airplanes are full of electronics and magnetic fields, yet properly engineered scales pose no interference risk and aren’t affected by routine environmental magnetism.
 Sensible precautions apply: